enee351/enee351.github.io/index.md

 *	Lectures will be held on Tuesday and Thursday at 12:30pm-1:45pm in PHY 1219.
 *	Lectures will be published on this webpage after class.
 *	Homework and programming assignments will be published on this webpage, but should be submitted through Canvas.
+No late submissions will be accepted.
+*	Read and strictly adhere to [academic integrity](http://www.faculty.umd.edu/teach/integrity.html).
 *	Discussions will be managed on Canvas.
 Please do use the discussions on Canvas and do not email the instructor or the TA individually with course-related questions.